If you have additional questions, you may submit a question online.

 You need a parking permit from 7:00 a.m. to 5:00 p.m., Monday through Friday, except on Official University Holidays.
 Resident Parking Areas (“RC,” “RE,” “RW”) are enforced from 7:00 a.m. to Midnight, Monday through Thursday and 7:00 a.m. to 5:00 p.m. on Friday.
 Reserved lots/spaces and “No Parking” areas are enforced 24 hours.

 Do I need a parking permit during spring and fall breaks, holidays and summer sessions?

-When classes are not in session, but employees report to work, any valid NCSU parking permit is valid in all parking areas EXCEPT employee areas (B, C and A) and reserved spaces.
-Employee areas always require an area specific permit; B for B areas, C for C areas and A for gated A areas.
+When classes are not in session, but employees report to work, any valid NC State parking permit is valid in all parking areas EXCEPT employee areas (B, C and A) and reserved spaces.
+Employee areas always require an area-specific permit; B for B areas, C for C areas and A for gated A areas.
 Permits are always enforced during exam and reading days.

 Parking meters, timed spaces, pay lots, reserved spaces (including 24-hr. reserved spaces) and “no parking areas” are always enforced during student break times.
 Permit enforcement always resumes at 7:00 a.m. whenever classes resume after holiday/break times.

-Student break and holiday dates are posted in “How Not to Get a Ticket” on the Manage My Parking Page.
+Student break and holiday dates are posted here.

 Do visitors of NC State University need a parking permit?